 - Partnered with an Omaha high school to plant bird and pollinator outdoor classroom.

-You can become a 2020 supporting member for a contribution of $100.
+You can become a 2020 supporting member for a tax-deductible contribution of $100.
 Supporting members receive priority registration and discounted tuition for our workshops, Saunters, and other events.
 And contributions of any amount are most appreciated!
-Our friends at Omaha Community Foundation have made it easy to donate online.
-You can make a charitable contribution at this link: Donate Now
+Our friends at the Omaha Community Foundation have made it easy to donate online.
+Or you can send a check to:

 The Naturalist School c/o Golden Hills RC&D, 712 South Hwy 6, Oakland Iowa 51560-0189